FrostyX/frostyx.github.io/_drafts/google-mbsync.md

   </a>
 </div>

-To create a new password click on "Select app" and change it to "Other (Custom name)", and name it however you want.
+To create a new password click on "Select app" and proceed with "Other (Custom name)" option.
+Use whatever name you want.

 <div class="text-center img-row row">